 - Micron SDRAM memory models are only available in Verilog.
-For VHDL flow, use the ModelSim full version, for example ModelSim SE, since ModelSim AE does not support mixed-language flow.
-Compile with -novopt switch, if ModelSim full version is used. - A .do file, run_novopt.do that has the switch already set, is provided along with the source files in the tutorial zip files.
-To use the provided run_novopt.do file, clear the Use automatic DO file check box and browse to the location of the provide run_novopt.do file, as shown in Figure 31.
+For VHDL flow, use the ModelSim full version, for example, ModelSim SE, as ModelSim AE does not support mixed-language flow.
+Compile with -novopt switch, if ModelSim full version is used. - A .do file, run_novopt.do, which has the switch already set, is provided along with the source files in the tutorial zip files.
+To use the provided run_novopt.do file, clear the Use automatic DO file check box and browse to the location of the provide run_novopt.do file, as shown in Figure 33.

-Figure 31.
+Figure 33.
 Specifying run_novopt.do for VHDL ModelSim Full Version

-2. Select the waveforms under Simulation Options and select the Include DO File option.
+3. Select the waveforms under Simulation Options and select the Include DO File option.
 This option allows to specify a custom macro file, which sets up the ModelSim Wave window with the required signals added to the Wave window.
-A custom macro file (wave.do) is provided at the following location in the attached compressed project:
+A custom macro file, wave.do, is provided at the following location in the attached compressed project:

-<Project directory>\ ACCESS EXT SDRAM\Source
+<Project_directory>\ ACCESS_EXT_SDRAM\Source

-This DO file adds all the AXI bus signals and the CORESDR_AXI interface signals with external SDR SDRAM memory.
+This DO file adds all the AXI bus signals and the CORESDR_AXI interface signals with the external SDR SDRAM memory.

-Browse wave.do file from the above specified location, as shown in Figure 32.
+Browse to the wave.do file from the above specified location, as shown in Figure 34.